ASTR 1210 (O'Connell) Study Guide 23

 but don't exclude a biosphere.

-with evidence for a liquid water reservoir/ocean lying beneath the
+have evidence for a liquid water reservoir/ocean lying beneath

-visible crust of ice.
-Probably the most promising sites for
+the visible crust of ice.
+These are probably the most promising

 - Titan's (S)